 Native American life was much different than the Indian culture in Asia.
-They had different governments, cultures, religious beliefs, cuisine, and economies.
+They had different governments, cultures, religious beliefs, cuisines, and economies.

 Native American Food